Fun Day in Frenchtown

 And, of course, there’s dessert.
 We love Sandy’s Scoops for homemade ice cream, sorbet, and vegan scoops — all made on-site in their Frenchtown location with milk from Spring Run Dairy and seasonal goodies from local farms.
 Just down the street, Honeymoon Bakery tempts us with pastries so fresh they might not make it home in one piece.

 Frenchtown is proof you can shop, explore, and dine all in one beautiful, quaint main street.
 Its thriving art community, resident artisans, family-run restaurants, and curious annual events create a charm you can feel in every moment.
-One of our favorites?
-Frenchtown Riverfest — a one-day celebration of life along the river with over 60 vendors, two music stages, and endless small-town magic.
-This year it’s on August 31, from 11am to 7pm.

 There’s so much more to do and discover here than we could ever list — but be sure to check hours before you go, as many Frenchtown businesses are closed on Tuesdays.